Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-linux.rst

                 sudo apt install -y ca-certificates p11-kit

-            .. note:: For each Mozilla-based application you plan on using, in order for them to trust your Embassy's CA certificate directly from your Linux distribution's certificate trust store, execute the following command(s):
+            .. note:: For each Mozilla-based application you plan on using, in order for them to trust your Start9 server's CA certificate directly from your Linux distribution's certificate trust store, execute the following command(s):

                 If you use Firefox: